 These oils include coconut oil, shea butter, castor oil, peppermint oil, rosemary oil, eucalyptus oil, etc. Another one is not an oil but probably good to mention here is aloe vera gel and juice.

-Try one of these oils, package, and sell for a good price.
+Try one of these oils, package them, and sell for a good price.